limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Privilege Escalation

-I notice `/home/stefano/tools/qsub` and `/usr/local/bin/backup.sh` during enumeration of `stefano`'s account; I think they may be key pieces to the privilege escalation puzzle.
+I notice `/home/stefano/tools/qsub` and `/usr/local/bin/backup.sh` during enumeration of `stefano`'s account; they may be key pieces to the privilege escalation puzzle.
 Here's why.

 _Image shows `pinky` and `www-data` have the rights to read `qsub`._